 Application Procedures & Priority Dates

-The following steps are what is necessary and what constitutes a complete file.
+The following three steps are what is necessary and what constitutes a complete file.
 Your role is to be thorough, on time, and complete.

 NOTE: Non-US Citizen students: Please refer to the International Admissions section for your procedures.